 Skip to content

-To start building the UI, we want to configure our local dev server to point to our deployed sandbox.
+To start building the UI, we will need to configure our local dev server to point to our deployed sandbox.
 To do this, run the following command:

 Terminal window